Simulating quantum computation: how many "bits" for "it"?: Main result

 In case (i), the Clifford orbit $[A_\nu]$ of $A_\nu$ doesn't change.
 In case (ii), the measurement outcome deterministically follows from the stabilizer, and no update of $A_\nu$ occurs at all.
 Hence, no update of $[A_\nu]$ occurs either.
 In case (iii), the measurement outcome is uniformly random, and for either outcome the ensuing transformation can be replaced by a Clifford unitary.
 Thus we are back to case (i)---no update of $[A_\nu]$ occurs.
 The conclusion is that the number of Clifford orbits of vertices reachable by the more general Algorithm~\ref{Algorithm:ClassicalSimulation} equals the number of orbits reachable by the specialized Algorithm~\ref{Algorithm:ReducedClassicalSimulation} applying to the canonical form of QCMs.

 Now, the size of every Clifford orbit of vertices of $\Lambda_n$ is upper-bounded by the size $|\Cl_n|$ of the n-qubit Clifford group.
 Therefore, the number of vertices reachable by Algorithm~\ref{Algorithm:ClassicalSimulation} is bounded by $2^{2n^2+3n} \times |\Cl_n|$.
-The number of bits required to specify an $n$-qubit Clifford gate is no more than $2n^2 + 3n$ (namely, $2n\times(2n+1)$ bits to specify the conjugation relations of a generating set of Pauli operators including the sign, minus $2n^2 - n$ constraints for preserving the Pauli commutation relations).
-Hence, the number of bits needed to specify any vertex reached in the simulation using to Algorithm~\ref{Algorithm:ClassicalSimulation} is no more than $4n^2 + 6n$, as claimed. $\Box$
+The number of bits required to specify an $n$-qubit Clifford gate is no more than $2n^2 + 3n$.
+Namely, the conjugation action of a Clifford unitary on a Pauli operator is described by a binary-valued $2n \times 2n$ matrix plus a $2n$-component binary vector for the signs of Pauli operators~\cite{NielsenChuang2010}, requiring $2n\times(2n+1)$ bits.
+From this, the $2n^2 - n$ constraints imposed by preservation of the Pauli commutation relations need to be subtracted.
+Hence, to specify a vertex reachable in the simulation using Algorithm~\ref{Algorithm:ClassicalSimulation}, we specify a Clifford orbit $[A_\nu]$ and a Clifford operation $g$, which takes no more than $4n^2+6n$ bits, as claimed. $\Box$

+We may generalize beyond the scenario of Corollary~\ref{Corollary:MainResultGeneral} by supplementing the initial magic state $\ket{H}^{\otimes n}$ with an $m$-qubit ancilla in a stabilizer state, where the stabilizer part can be kept separate and tracked independently in the simulation.
+As in the previous generalization, the computational power does not increase, but a broader physical setting is represented.